-I’ve been a serious birder for 24 years, and I’m legally blind.
-This is due to Retinitis Pigmentosa (RP), a genetic condition which destroys peripheral and night vision.
-My central field is less than 15 degrees wide, and even moderate darkness is like having no light at all.
-RP makes birding much more difficult and sometimes downright maddening.
+I’ve been a serious birder for 24 years.
+I am also legally blind, due to Retinitis Pigmentosa (RP), a genetic condition which causes the loss of peripheral and night vision.
+My central field is less than 15 degrees wide, and even moderate darkness is equivalent to having no light at all.
+RP makes birding much more difficult and sometimes damn frustrating.
 Yet, I’m lucky; I’ve still got a little vision left.
 Many RP victims lose their sight entirely.
-I’ve still got a little left, and I’m using it in the best way possible: for seeing as many birds as I can, while I still can.
+So I’m using what is left of my eyesight in the best way possible: for seeing as many birds as I can, while I still can.

-I became aware of RP in my 20’s.
-Astronomy was a hobby when younger, but I had no time for it during college – until one evening at a ‘star party’, where a local astronomy club had telescopes to share.
-A large scope trained on the wispy Veil Nebula gave a view that was getting rave reviews – but when I peered through it, I saw nothing.
+I became aware of the vision problem in my twenties.
+Skygazing was a hobby when younger, but I had no time for it during college – until one evening at a ‘star party’, where a local astronomy club had telescopes to share.
+A large scope trained on the wispy Veil Nebula gave a view that was getting rave reviews – but when I peered through it, I saw… nothing.
 Odd, I thought, not understanding.
 You doesn’t suddenly notice poor eyesight one day.
 It creeps up on you, giving occasional hints.
-Years later, after driving into a fence, and having increasingly frequent episodes of seeing odd light patterns and flashes, came the diagnosis.
+Several years later, after driving into a fence, and having increasingly frequent episodes of seeing odd light patterns and flashes, I got the official diagnosis.

-We live in Twin Cities and have two sons at the University of Minnesota.
-Time for birding has often been scarce during the last 24 years, but our efforts have been accelerating recently, as the nest is essentially empty.
+Presently we live in Twin Cities and have two sons at the University of Minnesota.
+Time for birding has been scarce during the last 24 years, but our efforts have been accelerating recently, as the nest is essentially empty.

-The plan is to exceed 5,000* life birds despite my visual disability.
+The plan is to reach 5,238 life birds despite the visual disability.
+Why this number?
 There is profound appeal to saying “I have seen or heard the majority of bird species on the planet.”
 Currently the Clements-based eBird species total stands at 10,372.
 My goal is based on half of this number, plus a 1% margin factor (in other words, 50.5% of all species).
 I cannot know how long I will have even my currently terrible vision, so I am making a concerted effort to meet the goal by the end of 2020.

-The site is not about my life list or bad eyesight.
-I hope to provide content of interest to birders and to provide some awareness of, and maybe even help for, the subset of us that have to deal with some physical disability, visual or otherwise.
+The site is not intended to be about my life list or bad eyesight; I hope to merely provide content of interest occasionally, and to provide some awareness of, and maybe even help for, the subset of us that have to deal with some physical disability, visual or otherwise.